Risk Management Policy

 II.
 Procedures and Regulations

-- When purchasing insurance, the university will consider the scope of coverage, the services offered by the insurer, the reliability and financial stability of the company, and the price of the coverage as competitively determined.
-Only the Treasurer and Vice President for Finance and Administration and the Director of Business Services are authorized to negotiate or secure insurance coverage on behalf of the university.
+- When purchasing insurance, the University will consider the scope of coverage, the services offered by the insurer, the reliability and financial stability of the company, and the price of the coverage as competitively determined.
+Only the Vice President for Finance and Treasurer and the Director of Business Services are authorized to negotiate or secure insurance coverage on behalf of the University.
 They shall consult with the cognizant Vice President where appropriate.

 - Property Insurance (To Include Boiler & Machinery and Inland Marine): Sufficient Value to Replace the Institution's Physical Assets